 Overall I am very impressed with the Hangfire Hoodie, and also with Eddie Bauer – this is not what I expected at all!
 I will definitely be checking out their website for other gear.

-The Hangfire Hoodie is offered at $109.99 in sizes XS through XL and in two colors: mint (more of a teal), and vibrant purple.
+The Hangfire Hoodie is offered in sizes XS through XL and in two colors: mint (more of a teal), and vibrant purple.